 A clear sign that your computer’s motherboard might be damaged is when you see sparks or smoke coming from it.

-A visual cue for possible problems with the system hardware can always made easier by turning off—and then disconnecting all power sources before poking around inside any computers while they’re turned on!
+A visual cue for possible problems with the system hardware can always be made easier by turning off—and then disconnecting all power sources before poking around inside any computers while they’re turned on!

 Major signs of damage can come up while the computer is running.
 The smell of burning will indicate that there has been significant physical harm to your motherboard, and even superficial damages could lead to major problems if left unchecked for too long!